SophiaMitchell/hello-world/README.md

 All kinds of edits.

-Clicking that "commit edits" button makes me so glad I don't have commitment issues.
+Clicking that "commit edits" button so many times makes me so glad I don't have commitment issues.
 This would be a difficult exercise.